 Hopefully, this is obvious, but you should be aware that your profits/income will fluctuate.

-Most new traders will use part of all of their profits each month as income.
+Most new traders will use most or all of their profits each month as income.

 Therefore, what you make is what you get, until your profits are larger than what you require for income each month.